 Georgia Engelhart, Catharine Whyte, and unidentified woman.
 Skyline Trail Hikers of the Canadian Rockies, 1933 hike.
 Photo courtesy Whyte Museum of the Canadian Rockies (v263-na-0469).

-The original article was written for and published on: https://nuvomagazine.com/daily-edit/victorians-in-the-rocky-mountains
+The original article was written for and published in the NUVO magazine.

 The mountain air is delightful.
 The scenery has an outstanding positive effect on the mind, and hiking, on the body.
 In the 1880s, the Rocky Mountains became more accessible via the Canadian Pacific Railway, and a keen interest in exploring those peaks grew.
 But while the 19th century was full of inventions, it lacked the comfortable, practical attire we take for granted nowadays.